xadazhii/educational-platform-/README.md

 The application is built on a robust client-server architecture, featuring a stateless **Spring Boot** backend with **JWT-based security** and a dynamic **React.js** frontend.
 This project showcases the integration of modern backend security practices with a responsive user interface to deliver a powerful and user-friendly learning tool.

+> **Note:** This project is my Bachelor's thesis.
+> To comply with academic requirements, the source code is currently private and will be published on GitHub after the official defense.

 ---

 ### ⛓️ Table of Contents